WambuBObo/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Print all leters of the alphabet in lowercase and then Uppercase
+Print all leters of the alphabet in lowercase except from 'q'and 'e'